fdv/running-elasticsearch-fun-profit/001-getting-started.md

 Fault tolerant: Elasticsearch ensures the data is replicated at least once - unless specified - on 2 separate nodes.
 When a node leaves the cluster, Elasticsearch rebuilds the replication on the remaining nodes, unless there's no more node to replicate to.

-A REST API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.
+A REST API is an application program interface (API) that uses HTTP requests to `GET`, `PUT`, `POST` and `DELETE` data.
 An API for a website is code that allows two software programs to communicate with each another.
 The API spells out the proper way for a developer to write a program requesting services from an operating system or other application.
 REST is the Web counterpart of databases CRUD (Create, Read, Update, Delete).

 ---